 Hotels today is at the mercy of the guests Social Communities.

-The guests value to your Hotel is driven by their experience.
-This means that each interaction, good or bad, a guest has impacts the way they view your Hotel.
+The guest’s value to your Hotel is driven by their experience.
+This means that each interaction, good or bad, a guest has impacted the way they view your Hotel.
 The experience is a cumulative impact of all their interactions and, in turn, determines their value.

 Guests and customers are becoming increasingly demanding and vocal, so understanding their journey is more important than ever.
 But every Hotel is different so, as well as recognizing the complete journey, they need to enhance the journey through personalisation tools.